 - Massage – Whether you hire a professional massage therapist or save yourself some money by having a loved one provide the massage, they key is to feel relaxed when all is said and done.

-Get Your Atlas Adjusted
+Get An Atlas Adjustment

 If you’ve never heard of the atlas, it is the nickname of the C1 vertebra, the top bone in the neck.
 It is located at the base of the skull, right between the ears.
 From this location, it is in a unique position to affect both the ears and the central nervous system (CNS).
 Thus, it can have a major effect on all of the symptoms related to Meniere’s disease.
 It is no wonder that in a case study involving 300 patients, 97% saw dramatic improvement in their symptoms – vertigo in particular.